 The Grab development team initially used Redis as its aggregation store, only to find that it couldn’t handle the load.
 “We started to notice lots of CPU spikes,” explained Aravind Srinivasan, Software Engineer at Grab.
-“So we kept scaling it vertically, kept adding more processing power, but eventually we said it’s time to look at another technology and that’s when we started looking at Scylla.”
+“So we kept scaling it vertically, kept adding more processing power, but eventually we said it’s time to look at another technology and that’s when we started looking at ScyllaDB’s high performance NoSQL.”

-In deciding on a NoSQL database, Grab evaluated Scylla, Apache Cassandra, and other solutions.
+In deciding on a high performance NoSQL database, Grab evaluated ScyllaDB, Apache Cassandra, and other solutions.
 They performed extensive tests with a focus on read and write performance and fault tolerance.
 Their test environment was a 3-node cluster that used basic AWS EC2 machines.

-“Running the same workload on other solutions would have cost us more than three times as much as Scylla.”
+“Running the same workload on other solutions would have cost us more than three times as much as ScyllaDB.”

 – Aravind Srinivasan, Software Engineer, Grab

-The Grab team points to a few things that they especially like about Scylla:
+The Grab team points to a few things that they especially like about ScyllaDB: